GilHope/Continuous-Delivery-Notes/README.md

         - Check in regularly and early.
 Do not wait to end of work day.
     - Always be prepared to revert to previous revision.
         - If you can't fix the problem quickly then revert to previous.
 Thats why we have revision control.
     - Don't comment out failing tests.
+If the test is failing, then fix it.

 ## General Info